JPMorgan profits on capital markets in a cash-flush economy

 “Corporate spending is picking up and (management) sees the potential for a multi-year extremely robust economy ahead,” said Evercore ISI analyst Glenn Schorr.

-JPMorgan’s shares were down 0.5% in mid-morning trading, having risen significantly in recent months.
+JPMorgan’s shares were down 1% in afternoon trading, having risen significantly in recent months.

 The bank’s trading and investment banking businesses continued to blossom, even as its traditional lending operation stuttered.
 Spurts of volatility across equities, fixed income, currencies and commodities over the past year have helped Wall Street banks, while a boom in underwriting and IPOs has also bolstered the bottom line.